FloorplanQA: A Benchmark for Spatial Reasoning in LLMs using Structured Representations: Method

 \subsection{Model Inference Setup}

-All models are queried using standard chat-based completion APIs, with prompts constructed as described above.
-We evaluate a mixture of open-weight and proprietary language models across three resource tiers, distinguished by their token limits and relative inference cost.
-Models in the ``reasoning'' tier are allocated up to 8192 tokens per completion, enabling them to process longer layout descriptions and multi-step CoT outputs.
-Other models operate within a 4096-token context window and are evaluated only on the non-reasoning subset of questions.
+We evaluate both large and mid-size models, including reasoning and standard variants.
+Large reasoning-oriented and standard models are allocated up to 12{,}288 tokens per completion, enabling them to process long layout descriptions and produce multi-step outputs.
+Mid-size models, including the GPT family variants optimized for speed and Qwen3-30B, are limited to 8{,}192 tokens.
+These budgets reflect our observations that larger models generate longer intermediate justifications and thus consume more tokens.
+GPT-5 is evaluated under a distinct configuration, since its reasoning intensity cannot be disabled.
+We run GPT-5 with reasoning enabled and ``low'' verbosity and limit its output budget to 4{,}096 tokens, counting both reasoning and generated tokens, while accounting for its higher computational cost.
+GPT-5-mini is evaluated with ``medium'' reasoning and verbosity and an 8{,}192-token output budget.

-No model receives fine-tuning or prompt adaptation specific to PlanQA.
-All prompts are zero-shot, with the system message and output formatting constraints held fixed.
-For each model, we use the default inference configuration provided by its vendor, including temperature settings.
-In practice, these are near-deterministic across runs and sufficiently stable for head-to-head comparison.
-In cases where a model produces variable-length completions or truncates early, we retain the first parseable instance of the ``Final Answer:'' line, if present.
+For each model, we use the default inference configuration provided by its vendor, with temperature set to 0.
+The only exception is GPT-5 family, for which the temperature parameter is not user-configurable and defaults to 1 when reasoning is enabled.

-Each model is evaluated over a batch of 600 layouts per room type, with one question per layout.
-Requests are grouped into new-line-delimited JSON (JSONL) payloads for efficient submission via batched APIs.
-Layout serialization, prompt insertion, and output parsing are fully automated, with no manual curation or intervention.
+Each model is evaluated over 1800 generated layouts and 200 layouts from HSSD, with one question from each type posed per layout.
+Evaluation is fully automated, from layout serialization and prompt insertion to parsing, with no manual curation.

-We include both high-capacity generalist models and compact instruction-tuned variants to measure the degree to which spatial reasoning emerges with scale and supervision alone.
-All models are evaluated on identical input distributions and scoring criteria, enabling cross-system comparisons that are both cost-aware and architecture-agnostic.
+All models are evaluated on identical input distributions and scoring criteria, enabling cross-system comparisons that are architecture-agnostic and directly comparable.